 It is not recommended to use TKIP encryption as well as WEP security mode.

-Solution 5.
-Turn off the MAC filter on your router
+Solution 6.
+Turn Off the MAC Filtering on Your Router

 It would be better to temporarily turn off the MAC filter just to understand if it causes the issue of Obtaining IP Address loop when you connect to wi-fi: